jkallini/Instagram/README.md

 - [x] Style the feed to look like the real Instagram feed.
 - [x] User should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using a Bottom Navigation View.
 - [x] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
-- [x] Show the username and creation time for each post
+- [x] Show the username and creation time for each post.
-- [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
+- [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.
 - User Profiles:
-  - [x] Allow the logged in user to add a profile photo
+  - [x] Allow the logged in user to add a profile photo.
-  - [x] Display the profile photo with each post
+  - [x] Display the profile photo with each post.
-  - [x] Tapping on a post's username or profile photo goes to that user's profile page
+  - [x] Tapping on a post's username or profile photo goes to that user's profile page.
 - [x] User can comment on a post and see all comments for each post in the post details screen.
 - [x] User can like a post and see number of likes for each post in the post details screen.
 - [ ] Create a custom Camera View on your phone.